-- (1) This Bill of Rights is a cornerstone of democracy in South Africa.
-It enshrines the rights of all people in our country and affirms the democratic values of human dignity, equality and freedom. - (2) The state must respect, protect, promote, and fulfil the rights in this Bill of Rights. - (3) The rights in the Bill of Rights are subject only to the limitations that are set out in section 35, or contained or referred to elsewhere in it.
+- 7. (1) This Bill of Rights is a cornerstone of democracy in South Africa.
+It enshrines the rights of all people in our country and affirms the democratic values of human dignity, equality and freedom. - (2) The state must respect, protect, promote, and fulfil the rights in this Bill of Rights. - (3) The rights in the Bill of Rights are subject to the limitations in section 35, or contained or referred to elsewhere in it.